Landing Vehicle, Tracked: LVT(A)-4

-The 37 mm gun of the LVT(A)-1 was inadequate for fire support version so the turret of the 75 mm howitzer motor carriage M8 – armed with a 75 mm howitzer – was used to produce the LVT(A)-4.
-In some cases, the 75 mm was replaced with the Canadian Ronson flamethrower.
-A single .50 cal machine gun was installed on the ring mount above the turret rear.
-In late production vehicles, the heavy machine gun was replaced with two .30 caliber M1919A4 machine guns on pintle mounts on the sides of the turret, and one more in the bow.
+To address the inadequate fire support of the 37 mm armed LVT (A)-1, an up-gunned version of the vehicle was introduced in March 1944.
+It included a larger turret taken from the Howitzer motor carriage M8 armed with the 75 mm howitzer.
+In some cases the main armament was replaced with the Canadian Ronson flamethrower.
+In early production vehicles, a .50-caliber machine gun was mounted on top of the vehicle turret.
+However, combat experience demonstrated whoever operated the gun was exposed to enemy fire.
+To fix this issue, late production vehicles replaced the .50-caliber machine gun with two pintle mounted .30-caliber machine guns on either side of the turret and one in the bow.
 1,890 units produced, with 1,307 were transferred to the US Army and 50 to the British Army.
 The hull was armoured as the Mark 1 but the open-topped M8 turret was up to 1-inch thick.

 The Chinese PLA captured several from Nationalist forces during the Civil War and placed them in service, eventually modifying some by replacing the 75 mm howitzer with the 37 mm M6 tank gun and others with the ZiS-2 57 mm anti-tank gun, complete with shield, the conversion also necessitating the removal of the original mantlet.